-If you don't want Additional cover, or you just want to reduce your cover, you need to let us know, otherwise the premiums will continue to be deducted from your Super Savings - Corporate Accumulation account each month.
+If you want to reduce or cancel your Standard cover, please let us know.
+Otherwise the premiums will continue to be deducted from your Super Savings - Corporate Accumulation account each month.
 The cancellation or reduction will be effective from the date your instruction is received by Australian Retirement Trust.